Find a Location

-- Acute (short-term) neck pain is very common.
+Acute (short-term) neck pain is very common.
 It can happen as a result of tense muscles, sitting in front of a computer for many hours, or sleeping in an awkward position.

 - Chronic (long-term) neck pain: constant neck pain that lasts for 12 weeks or more.
 It usually occurs as a result of a combination of factors: muscular strain, poor posture, and disc-related conditions.

-If your neck pain does not go away after several days then it is best to see a pain management doctor.
+If your neck pain does not go away after several days, you should consider seeing a pain management doctor.
 We can help establish the cause of your chronic pain and create a tailored pain management plan to better reduce your pain.